AndyObtiva/abstract_feature_branch/README.md

 >       # perform alternate logic
 >     end

-Note that feature_enabled? returns false if the feature is disabled and nil if the feature is non-existent (practically the same effect, but nil can sometimes be useful to detect if a feature is referenced).
+Note that <code>feature_enabled?</code> returns false if the feature is disabled and nil if the feature is non-existent (practically the same effect, but nil can sometimes be useful to detect if a feature is referenced).

 Recommendations
 ---------------